 This is one reason to carefully read those contracts before you sign!

 Self-publishing poetry collections is a great way for poets and other short form writers to keep making money—publish the pieces individually in magazines and literary journals, then self-publish them as a collection once you regain the rights.
 That’s what I did for my first short story collection, $ Little Birds$ .
+Some of my contracts stipulated that credit must be given to the original publisher in the case of republishing, so I simply indicated when and where they were published under all titles for consistency.

 Writing is typically a pretty tough gig to turn a profit on, so it's a good idea to keep an eye out for ways to double-dip on a piece, like traditionally publishing them individually (for prize money and street cred), then self-publishing as a collection (for ongoing royalty payments).